-36Kr Holdings Inc.'s (KRKR) CEO Dagang Feng on Q3 2020 Results - Earnings Call Transcript

 Jihong Liang

-Thank you, Mr. Feng and hello everyone.
-Helped [ph] by the challenging operating environment, our third quarter financial performance experienced a meaningful improvement on a quarter-over-quarter basis.
+Thank you, Mr. Feng, and hello, everyone. [indiscernible] despite the challenging operating environment, our third quarter financial performance experienced a meaningful improvement on a quarter-over-quarter basis.
 This is a testament to the resilient market demand for our products and services.
 Nevertheless, total revenues in this quarter, slightly decreased year-over-year largely attributable to a lingering effect related to COVID-19.

 We achieved positive operating cash flow for the second conservative quarter, which reflects our build up phase to adapt and navigate market dynamic.
 In addition, our account receivables continued the improving chance, thanks to our adjusted policies to implement strict pre-payments and optimized client base for better quality.
 We continued prudent investment in technologies that are critical for further innovations and further growth.